 Appeals must be lodged within 28 days of receiving your original outcome.
 We'll email you to confirm we've received it.

-The Director (or delegate) of Student Business Services (SBS) will consider:
+The Director (or delegate) of Student Administration will consider:

-The Director (or delegate) of SBS will then choose to either:
+The Director (or delegate) of Student Administration will then choose to either: